mcmonkeyprojects/Sentinel/README.md

 - First, get acquainted with Citizens in general for best luck using Sentinel.
 - Second, download the plugin and put it into your server's `plugins` folder.
-- Third, start the server to generate a config, then close the server and edit the config to your liking and finally restart the server.
+- Third, if you want to adjust the config, start the server to generate a config, then close the server and edit the config (open `plugins/Sentinel/config.yml` with a text editor) to your liking and finally restart the server.
 - Now, to create your first Sentinel:
     - Select or create an NPC (`/npc sel` or `/npc create Bob`)
     - Run command: `/trait Sentinel`
     - Run command: `/npc equip`
-    - Give the NPC items as needed, by right click the NPC with the wanted item.
+    - Give the NPC items as needed, by right clicking the NPC with the wanted item.
+Generally you'll want to give the NPC armor and a weapon.
     - Run command: `/sentinel addtarget MONSTERS`
-    - Spawn a zombie via creative inventory eggs and watch it die!
+    - Spawn a zombie via creative inventory spawn eggs and watch it die!
     - Run command: `/sentinel help`
         - This will list all your options to edit the NPC's Sentinel settings.
             - Play with them freely, just be careful if you have other players around!